Here are some questions we sometimes get asked.

 34. Can I send you pictures of the stitching I have done?

 We have a special gallery featuring examples of Customers’ Stitching where you can see pictures that stitchers have sent us, showcasing the miniature embroidery in their dolls houses, room boxes and so on.
 Why not add pictures of your finished projects to this page?
 We would love to see what you have achieved!
 If you have completed one of our kits, take a photo and send it to us (either as an attachment to an email, or as a ‘real’ photo, by post) – it’s always exciting and inspirational to see how many ways people find to be creative!

 35. How do I know if the colours of the designs on my screen are accurate?

-The photographs in the ONLINE SHOP are as accurate a representation as browsers, monitor screens, etc., will allow.
+The photographs in the Needlepoint Kit Store are as accurate a representation as browsers, monitor screens, etc., will allow.